Back to Articles

 All of this happens automatically, without anyone at the shop needing to do anything.

-Centralized vs. Standalone
+Centralized vs. Standalone Coin Boxes

 Before centralized management, PisoNets used standalone coin boxes — a separate physical timer and coin mechanism attached to each PC.
 While simple, this approach had major limitations: